 - Level of education

-Usually, marketers define several personas for each target group.
-Between two and four are created on average, but more are possible with very broad target groups.
-The number of personas depends on the complexity of the product, or the scope of the product range.
+Usually, several personas are created per target group.
+The average is two to four, but for a very broad target group it can also be useful to create even more personas.
+The number of buyer personas also depends on the complexity of the product or the scope of the product range.

 - Demographic data

 - Interests and hobbies

 - Preferences, especially buying preferences

 - Wishes and expectations towards the store or the company